 The latter years of the 1960s proved to be a fruitful time for The Beatles, although they had quit doing live concerts in 1966 it was during that time period in which they produced their most experimental and influential music.
 At that point, their music didn’t consist of boy band love ballads, such as She Loves You or Please Please Me, which got them famous in the first place.
 Instead, the band’s sound had radically changed as they started experimenting with different melodies and recording effects.
-Post-1966, the group became pioneers of several genres such as psychedelic rock, electronic music, and even heavy metal.
+Post-1966, the group became pioneers of several genres such as psychedelic rock, electronic music, blues, and even heavy metal.
 The band released its masterpiece album, Sgt.
 Pepper’s Lonely Hearts Club Band, in 1967 which contained various classics such as the psychedelic Lucy in the Sky with Diamonds, the Hindustani influenced Within You Without You and A Day in the Life, which is widely considered the band’s greatest song.
 Unfortunately, the next two years would be marred with the slow disintegration of the band, while the Beatles still released critically acclaimed albums post-Sgt.
 Pepper’s, in-group fighting, disputes, and walkouts eventually led to their breakup in early 1970.
 In spite of this, The Beatles managed to go out with a bang with the release of their last recorded studio album Abbey Road released on September 26, 1969.
 (Let it Be was technically the last album to be released, but recording for it started before that of Abbey Road, as such there is much debate among Beatles’ fans over which is their last album, but that’s a question for another day).
-The album’s legacy extends beyond its reputation as the Beatles’ farewell, rather it became a testament to how all four members grew and developed over the past decade and the kind of music they would work on during their respective solo careers.
+The album’s legacy extends beyond its reputation as the Beatles’ farewell, rather it became a testament to how all four members grew and developed over the past decade and it also served as somewhat of a precursor to the kind of music they would release during their respective solo careers.
 As the 50th anniversary of the album’s release has recently passed, now is a better time than any to take a look at the lasting impact of Abbey Road.

 JOHN EMERGES WITH NUMBER ONE HIT DESPITE MCCARTNEY’S DOMINANCE